vishwasbn/test-Gillig-repo/Readme.txt

--- Contains the code of the E card app after teh initial pro release
+- this is the BKP of the all Gillig Ecard app code from Stagging Org before the Gillig 1.1 Enhancement changes

--- Doesnot contain my changes(Sajith initial changes)
+- Backedup on 31-10-2021